-Due to the diverse geography of the district and the need to visit schools and other district worksites, the Board provides a monthly vehicle allowance to the Superintendent and other senior management positions.
-The monthly vehicle allowance is set at a level competitive with the vehicle allowances provided to Superintendents and other senior managers in districts of similar size and geography.
+- Annual base salary Annual base salary is considered in the context of the total compensation package.
+Generally, base salary is targeted at the median of the comparator labour market.
+The base salary structure is a salary range that has its maximum step set at the market median salary and its minimum step set at 90% of the maximum. - Vehicle allowance Due to the need to visit schools and other district worksites, the Board provides a monthly vehicle allowance to the Superintendent and other senior management positions.
+The monthly vehicle allowance is set at a level comparable with the vehicle allowances provided to Superintendents and other senior managers in districts of similar size and geography. - Other vehicle-related payments Due to the need to visit schools and other district worksites, the Board reimburses vehicle expenses of the Superintendent and other senior management positions including fuel, insurance, and maintenance.